 The lives of baseball players can often take unconventional turns throughout their careers.
 It’s the rare exception when you witness a player sticking with one organization in the likes of Derek Jeter, Cal Ripken Jr., and Tony Gwynn.

-If the name sounds familiar it may be for one of three reasons: he pitched with the New York Mets in part of the 2013 season, after signing as a free agent at the end of May.
-He got to throw against Tim Tebow during his showcase last season.
-And the last reason is a part of a fun trivia fact: Aardsma is listed as the very first name in the alphabetical order of all baseball players who ever played the game.
+If the name sounds familiar it may be for one of three reasons.
+He pitched with the New York Mets in parts of the 2013 season, after signing as a free agent in the end of May.
+He got to throw to Tim Tebow during his showcase for teams last season.
+And the last reason is a part of a fun trivia fact: Aardsma is listed as the very first name in alphabetical order of all baseball players who ever played the game.

 His career started off promising; being selected in the first-round of the 2003 MLB Draft by the San Francisco Giants.
 He made the major league roster the following spring, after only appearing in 18.1 innings in 2003 with the High-A San Jose Giants.

 Hip, elbow, and groin injuries struck the right-hander though, undergoing Tommy John surgery in 2011 along with hip surgery.
 From 2011-12 Aardsma only appeared in 11 games between the Mariners minor league system, the New York Yankees minor league system, and one appearance with the Yankees in Toronto in September 2012.

 Aardsma paired with Top Velocity, a program that looks to bio-mechanics and how to properly optimize one’s body to perform the pitching motion on a consistent basis, specializing in baseball performance enhancement.
 Aardsma credits Top Velocity with getting him back into peak shape, as he was witnessing diminishing velocity from his normal mid-90s fastball, paired with ongoing groin issues that he couldn’t comprehend as to why they were reoccurring.

 I had the privilege of speaking to Aardsma last week, where we touched on the draft, getting to be teammates with Ken Griffey Jr and Ichiro, his tenure with the Mets, and of course, Tim Tebow.